-The study limitations included a lack of a measureable response rate and a small sample size, which prevent significant conclusions from being made.
+The raw data of the survey is presented in the Table.
+In all, 13 cases were presented, and the results are summarized in the Figure.
+Although the majority of the cases (8/13) were rate and a small sample size, which prevent significant conclusions from being made.
 However, the results do emphasize the protean clinical nature of cutaneous dermatomycoses and the ease with which one may miss the correct diagnosis.
 Secondary syphilis, annular psoriasis, and pityriasis rosea are among just a few inflammatory skin diseases that can mimic dermatophyte infections as illustrated herein.
 As such, these data underscore the importance of continued medical education on dermatophyte infections as well as proper education and training on bedside diagnostic techniques, such as potassium hydroxide, during residency and beyond.